How much does insurance go up with one point?

 Many states have developed point systems to keep track of an individual’s driving history.
 Each driving infraction is assigned a point value depending on its severity.
 For instance, the state of Massachusetts has the Safe Driver Insurance Plan (SDIP).

 Your point assignment can be “one” or as high as a “three,” depending on the infraction and the state.
-There are caveats to whether or not points can be assigned as well.
+There are caveats as to whether or not points can be assigned as well.
 According to Virginia Law, points cannot be assigned if you were not partially responsible for the accident.
 A minor speeding ticket may earn you one point, whereas a DUI may earn you three.

 You want to accrue as few points as possible, or else you might see an automatic suspension of your driver’s license.